Reviewed Date: 04/24/2015

 The Department of Labor (DOL) acknowledges that if a promotion is not based simply on seniority or other forms of automatic progression, but depends on the employer’s discretion, a re-employed veteran would have to demonstrate that it was reasonably certain that he or she would have received the benefit if he or she had remained continuously employed.
 20 C.F.R. § 1002.194.

 Employers must make “reasonable efforts” to allow the returning service member to qualify for the position to which the employee is entitled.
 “Reasonable efforts” include training and retraining that does not place an undue hardship on the employer.
-20 C.F.R. § 1002.5(i).
-"Qualified" means that the employee has the ability to perform the essential tasks of the position.
-The employee's inability to perform one or more non-essential tasks of a position does not make the employee unqualified.
-The employer, however, is not required to re-employ an individual into a position that he/she is not qualified to perform.
+20 U.S.C. § 1002.5(i).
+The employer is not required to re-employ an individual into a position that he/she is not qualified to perform.

 Under USERRA, employee can obtain employment with a different employer while waiting for reinstatement without giving up re-employment rights with the first employer.
 But if this alternative employment during the application period violates the pre-service employer’s employment policies (such as a city’s prohibition against second jobs) to such a degree that it would be just cause for discipline or termination, then there is no right to re-employment.
 20 U.S.C. § 1002.120.
 Additionally, a returning employee loses his or her re-employment rights if he or she is discharged from military service for